Saturday, November 9, 2013

 The concept of “lexiles” has apparently been around for a generation, and I think I knew that but the first I really registered hearing of it was reading a rather foam-flecked article on the New Republic site.
 Yes, the faux terror of “federal bureaucrats” is hyperbolic at best, and author (and University of Iowa professor) Blaine Greteman casually ignores the fact that the lexiles are only one means of determining “readability” levels.
 For all that, this is scary stuff, indeed.

 Let’s face it.
-If it is even possible to begin a story the way Greteman does, the supposedly objective criteria being employed are worse the worthless:
+If it is even possible to begin a story the way Greteman does, the supposedly objective criteria being employed are worse than worthless:

 Here’s a pop quiz: according to the measurements used in the new Common Core Standards, which of these books would be complex enough for a ninth grader?